annatn998/Poke-GAN/README.md

 ## Folders

-Testing_Scratch_Model - Images of sprites generated when model was trained from scratch
+Testing_ScratchModel - Images of sprites generated when model was trained from scratch

-Testing_Transfer_Learning_Model - Images of sprites generated when model was trained using transfer-learning
+Testing_TransferLearningModel - Images of sprites generated when model was trained using transfer-learning

 ## Datasets